vPeteWalker/midway/lcm/lcm.rst

 #.
 To take an inventory, click **Perform Inventory**.

    - If you do not have auto-update enabled, and a new version of the LCM framework is available, LCM shows the following warning message:

    .. figure:: images/3.png
+      :align: center
+      :scale: 50%

 #.
 To enable auto-inventory, click **Settings** and select the **Enable LCM Auto Inventory** checkbox in the dialog box that appears.

 #.
 Click **OK**.

    .. figure:: images/4.png
+      :align: center

       Use the Focus button to switch between a general display and a component-by-component display.